rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-07-09-dvteam-activated.md

 *Coach 4: Bright (React mobile developer)*
 Bright was introduced to us by Sujin from Team Sunshine when we needed help solving our project's issues.
 He is very experienced with JavaScript and will be helping us during the summer too!
 He is based in Berlin, Germany.

+*Coach 5: Tetiana is a Ruby developer and we needed some extra hands on JavaScript, so she introduced as to Bogdan!
+He is a JavaScript developer based in Kharkiv, Ukraine.
+He will be helping us close the issues before the summer ends.

 We consider ourselves very lucky!
 As not only do we have gathered a great team of mentors, but also an interesting supervisor Lucas Pinto who has even organized Ruby conferences!